ELeeAstro/Exo-FMS_column_ck/README.md

 # Personal recommendations

-For non-scattering problems, we generally recommend that the short characteristics method be used, as it is fast, efficient, very stable and also very accurate.
+For non-scattering problems, we generally recommend that the short characteristics method be used (either linear or Bezier interpolants), as it is fast, efficient, very stable and also very accurate.
+This is currently what is used inside Exo-FMS for the Hot Jupiter simulations.
+For shortwave scattering problems we recommend the adding method as included (or using the two-stream Toon or DISORT methods), the adding method is generally fast and accurate (enough), especially for grey opacity problems.
-For scattering problems we recommend the two stream DISORT version, it is very reliable but generally slower compared to other scattering methods.
+For longwave scattering problems we recommend the two stream Toon scattering version.
+If that fails try the DISORT code, it is very reliable but generally slower compared to other scattering methods.

 # Future developments

 We will include versions that include multiple-scattering in the longwave in the future. \
-Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions. \
+Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions.
-Add switch for Bezier interpolation (make this .False. in the modules if you want linear interpolation).